MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 >[action]
 >
 Let's set up the view at `views/rooms/index.hbs`.
-Create that file and paste the following inside:
+Create that file and add the following inside:
 >
 ```HTML
 <div>